mpineda2015/linux_tutorials/MD_model_create/ATOMSK.md

 3. now cd into the new folder `% cd atomsk`
 4. you can view the `README` file using WinSCP viewer or the terminal using `less README ` (remember to click q to exit `less` when you finish)
 5. according to the readme file, to install we need to enter the src folder and do `make atomsk` this will run the GFORTRAN compiler and compile the code producing the executable ATOMSK which we will add to the path like so:
-6. add the line `export PATH=$PATH:$HOME/atomsk/src` (replace ucqsaha with your user name! ) to the end of the file ` .bashrc` which is in your home folder. (hint: `nanao ~/.bashrc`) then save and run the following in the terminal `% . ~/.bashrc` to activate the change. now if you type `%atomsk -h` you will get a message referring you to the ATOMSK website for information, this is a sign that the code is running well.
+6. add the line `export PATH=$PATH:$HOME/atomsk/src` (replace ucqsaha with your user name! ) to the end of the file ` .bashrc` which is in your home folder. (hint: `nano ~/.bashrc`) then save and run the following in the terminal `% . ~/.bashrc` to activate the change. now if you type `%atomsk -h` you will get a message referring you to the ATOMSK website for information, this is a sign that the code is running well.
 ![[Pasted image 20230118190719.png]]